The Rabbit lure is one of the most versatile of all trout streamer flies

 You have probably realized by now that I am a big fan of the Rabbit Lure.
 If I had to choose just one lure to take with me when trout or salmon fishing in would have to be the Yellow Rabbit Lure or streamer fly.
 This is the most deadly lure I know.
 For daylight fishing for sea-run trout at river mouths, there is nothing better.

-I have also been successful harling rabbit lures on the Canterbury high country lakes.
+I have also been successful in harling rabbit lures on the Canterbury High Country Lakes.
 Red works well during the change of light period morning and evening.
 Again try a Yellow Rabbit for harling during the day and a red or black lure in the late evening and after dark.

 Often the only difference between trout patterns is the colour of the hackles used to tie them.
 For example, a Yellow Rabbit and Parsons’ Glory look very much alike at first glance.

 When lure fishing with spinning gear or a Canterbury Lure Rod I always fish a pair of lures.
-This gives the opportunity to try two different patterns at the same time to see which get more strikes!
-Many anglers will fish with one dark and one light coloured lure.
+This gives the opportunity to try two different patterns at the same time to see which gets more strikes!
+Many anglers will fish with one dark and one light-coloured lure.
 Perhaps a Yellow Rabbit trout lure at the front and a Black Rabbit trailing it.
 See the two hooks sea-run trout rig.

 more recommended stories